Conservancy

 Fire Management Personnel

 This section of the Manual focuses on the people engaged in fire management planning and implementation.
-Included are the details of personnel authority and responsibilities, and training and qualifications to further define Fire Management Requirement #4, which states that only qualified personnel may participate in wildland fire management for the Conservancy.
+Included are the details of personnel authority and responsibilities, and training and qualifications to further define Fire Management Requirement #2, which states that only qualified personnel of at least 18 years of age may participate in wildland fire management activities for the Conservancy.

 Wildland Fire Position Qualification System

-The Conservancy follows a qualifications system that meets or exceeds standards outlined in the National Interagency Incident Management System Wildland Fire Qualification System Guide PMS 310-1 for Interagency wildland fire positions.
+The Conservancy follows a qualifications system in the US that meets or exceeds standards outlined in the National Interagency Incident Management System Wildland Fire Qualification System Guide PMS 310-1 for Interagency wildland fire positions.

-This is a performance-based qualification system.
-Qualification in a position is based on having prerequisite experience, completion of required training, and successful position performance as documented through the completion of a position task book (PTB) on fires, job activities, and in simulated exercises or classroom activities.
-Remaining qualified in a position, Position Currency, is accomplished by the completion of Recurrent Training (RT-130, First Aid, etc), annual fitness testing, and by regular successful position performance.
+PMS 310-1 is a performance-based qualification system.
+Qualification in a position is based on having prerequisite experience, completion of required training, and successful position performance as documented through the completion of a Position Task Book (PTB) on fires, job activities, and in simulated exercises or classroom activities.

 TNC-Specific Qualifications